 A duplicate video is one which contains content already wholly available on VideoSift in a published, queued, personal queued, or dead/deadpool video submission.
 Minor changes in content, like a few additional insignificant seconds of video or alternate background music, will still be considered dupes.
 The only exception to this is if the change in audio makes a significant difference to the video content.

-If a newer submission's video is a clip of content found within an existing post, it will be considered a duplicate unless it meets both these criteria:
+If a newer submission's video is a clip of content found within an existing post, it will be considered a duplicate unless it

 - The original post is at least 15 minutes in length